top of page

 Image by owene73 (original posted on www.inaturalist.org)

-A. moriqua (waiting on field image)
+Azanus moriqua (waiting on field images)

-Eicochrysops hippocrates (waiting on field image)
+Eicochrysops hippocrates (waiting on field images)

+Genus Euchrysops.
 A predominantly Afrotropical genus comprising 27 species, 13 occurring in Uganda but only two recorded at Semuliki: Euchrysops osiris and E. barkeri.

-Euchrysops barkeri and E. osiris (waiting on field images)
+Euchrysops osiris (waiting on field images)

 Thermoniphas alberici.jpeg